brksnmz/brksnmz.github.io/index.markdown

 My broad research interests centre around social norms; trust; collective actions; beliefs; and inequality.
 My studies primarily use experimental methods and computational tools.

-My work has been published or is forthcoming in the European Sociological Review, the Journal of Peace Research, PLOS ONE, Social Psychology Quarterly, and Socius: Sociological Research for a Dynamic World.
+My work has been published in the European Sociological Review, the Journal of Peace Research, PLOS ONE, Social Psychology Quarterly, and Socius: Sociological Research for a Dynamic World.

 Prior to joining UCL, I was an LSE Fellow in Quantitative Social Research Methods at the Department of Sociology, [London School of Economics and Political Science](https://www.lse.ac.uk/sociology){:target="_blank"}.
 I received my Ph.D. in Sociology at [University of Essex](https://www.essex.ac.uk/departments/sociology){:target="_blank"}.
 I hold a Master’s degree in Longitudinal Social Research from the same institution and a Bachelor’s degree in Economics from [Bilkent University](http://econ.bilkent.edu.tr/){:target="_blank"}.